 I have stayed in a wonderful array of youth hostels on my own, with friends and then, as time went on, with my children.
 But the time came a couple of years ago for me to start thinking about letting them go it alone and considering a UK summer camps.
 Whether I like it or not, they are getting older, and although I hope they will always holiday with the ‘old ma’, they do relish any opportunity to spread their wings just a little.

-I am a self-confessed weakling when it comes to cutting loose, however, but with the YHA having seen me through many a break with my children as toddlers, and a few billion others as young adults, it must surely be the perfect weaning mechanism.
-“Sick!” my son said in unison when I showed them the activity camps on offer, and I am now officially old enough to know that this is a positive reaction.
+I am a self-confessed weakling when it comes to cutting loose, but with the YHA having seen me through many a break with my children as toddlers, and a few billion others as young adults, it must surely be the perfect weaning mechanism.
+“Sick!” my son said in unison when I showed them the activity summer camps on offer, and I am now officially old enough to know that this is a positive reaction.
 They can do everything from canoeing to costume making, raft building to song writing, from £379 for five nights all inclusive.
 Which is, in fact, well sick.

 For more information see YHA Summer Camps